sheharyarn/cloudup.dev/README.md

 - [Fork][github-fork], Enhance, Send PR
 - Lock issues with any bugs or feature requests
-- Implement something from Roadmap
+- Implement something from the Roadmap
 - Spread the word :heart:

 <br>